MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/2-how-prepare-database-codeql.md

 A CodeQL database is a single directory that contains all of the data that's required for analysis.
 This data includes relational data, copied source files, and a language-specific database schema that specifies the mutual relations in the data.
 CodeQL imports this data after extraction.

 CodeQL databases provide a snapshot of a particular language's queryable data that was extracted from a codebase.
 This data is a full, hierarchical representation of the code.
-It includes a representation of the abstract syntax tree, the data flow graph, and the control flow graph.
+It includes a representation of the abstract syntax tree, the data-flow graph, and the control-flow graph.

 Databases are generated one language at a time for multiple-language codebases.
 Each language has its own unique database schema.
 The schema provides an interface between the initial lexical analysis during the extraction process and the complex analysis through CodeQL.